tkhongsap/youtube-transcript-extractor-contentQ/TASKS.md

-# Content Spark AI - Implementation Tasks
+# Routes Refactoring Tasks

-A task list for implementing the Content Spark AI application according to the Product Requirements Document.
+This file tracks progress on modularizing the routes.ts file for improved maintainability and organization.

 ## Completed Tasks
-- [x] Set up basic project structure with Express backend and React frontend
+- [x] Analyze current routes.ts structure and identify domain groups
-- [x] Create database schema in `shared/schema.ts`
+- [x] Review proposed refactoring strategy in refactoring-routes.ts.md
-- [x] Implement data storage layer with database integration
-- [x] Implement YouTube API integration for fetching video details
-- [x] Implement OpenAI integration for content generation
-- [x] Set up authentication with Replit Auth
-- [x] Create basic UI components (layout, sidebar, etc.)

 ## In Progress Tasks
-- [ ] Push database schema to PostgreSQL database
-- [ ] Fix authentication workflow
+- [ ] Create a router directory structure
+- [ ] Create base router files for each domain (auth, videos, reports, flashcards, ideas, dev)
-- [ ] Test video fetching and processing
+- [ ] Refactor routes.ts to use the new modular router structure
-- [ ] Implement remaining frontend pages and components
-- [ ] Implement mobile-responsive design
+- [ ] Update server/index.ts to use the new routing structure
-- [ ] Ensure proper error handling for API integrations
+- [ ] Test all endpoints after refactoring

 ## Upcoming Tasks
-- [ ] Implement caching for performance optimization
-- [ ] Add search functionality for saved content
+- [ ] Add error handling middleware for each router if needed
-- [ ] Implement export functionality for generated content
-- [ ] Add user profile management features
-- [ ] Implement content tagging and organization features
-- [ ] Add analytics tracking
+- [ ] Document the new router structure